Top of the Pops: 1960s and 1970s

-Later in 1964, the broadcast time was moved to one hour later, at 7:35 pm, and the show moved from Wednesdays to what became its regular Thursday slot.
+In September 1964, the broadcast time was moved to one hour later, at 7:35 pm, and the show moved from Wednesdays to what became its regular Thursday slot.
 Additionally its length was extended by 5 minutes to 30 minutes.

 For the first three years Alan Freeman, David Jacobs, Pete Murray and Jimmy Savile rotated presenting duties, with the following week's presenter also appearing at the end of each show, although this practice ceased from October 1964 onwards.

 The show was taped 52 weeks a year with no breaks.
 The chart came out on Tuesday mornings and the show aired live on Thursday evenings.
 This led to a process of difficult weekly planning, rescheduling, booking, and rebooking, as well as pre-recording of acts, particularly of American artists who might be advancing up the chart the following weeks, to ensure that each weeks top 20 would be able to appear on the show.
 At the BBC in the 1960s and early 1970s, producers and directors did both jobs simultaneously.
 From 1964 to 1969, Stewart and Dorfman took it in turns to produce and direct, but each spent five days a week getting the show together.
 At the end of 1969, Stewart left, and was replaced in early 1970 by Melvyn Cornish, Stewart returned as an executive producer in 1971 until 1973.
 Dorfman directed and produced the series from 1964 until 1971, then continued for five years thereafter as an executive producer.

 In the first few editions, Denise Sampey was the "disc girl", who would be seen to put the record on a turntable before the next act played their track.
 However, a Mancunian model, Samantha Juste, became the regular disc girl after a few episodes, a role she performed until 1967.